It is not too late to seek improvements to the Edinburgh Region City Deal.

 Surely that would be a better legacy for this generation to leave the next than a £120m roundabout?

-3 thoughts on “It is not too late to seek improvements to the Edinburgh Region City Deal.”
+3 responses to “It is not too late to seek improvements to the Edinburgh Region City Deal.”